About the J.D. Program at W&L

 The Third Year

-The new third year at W&L is entirely based on learning through engagement - combining practicum courses, practice simulations, client interactions, the formation of professional identity and the cultivation of practice skills.
-Third year students will now move beyond the learning process of the first and second years of law school to prepare for the transition to professional practice.
+The third year at W&L is entirely based on learning through engagement - combining practicum courses, practice simulations, client interactions, the formation of professional identity and the cultivation of practice skills.
+Third year students move beyond the learning process of the first and second years of law school to prepare for the transition to professional practice.

 Students will build on the lessons and law of the first and second year curriculum to pursue a mix of courses that engage them in lawyering, legal clinics and externships.
 This emphasis on lawyering and expressing professional judgment will serve as a true capstone for a W&L legal education, producing future lawyers that will be ready for practice from day one.